Cover It Up! Bipartite Graphs Uncover Identifiability in Sparse Factor Analysis

-We demonstrate that missing variance identification may unnecessarily inflate the estimated number of factors during EFA.
-Bayesian estimation is applied, which allows us to emulate matrix sparsity using a hierarchical prior distribution on $\facloadmatrix$.
-With that, we compare two estimation strategies.
-Under the first one, variance identification as a step is ignored.
-Alternatively, the prior on $\facloadmatrix$ is restricted to the sufficient condition of Section~\ref{sec:sufficient} for variance identification.
-Two measures are considered for the comparison: out-of-sample predictive likelihood and the number of factors used during prediction.
+We demonstrate that missing variance identification may unnecessarily inflate the estimated number of factors during exploratory factor analysis (EFA).
+We choose the Bayesian paradigm, which allows us to emulate matrix sparsity using a spike-and-slab prior distribution on $\facloadmatrix$ (\SFS{to be} introduced in Section~\ref{sec:model}) and to consider variance identification as a domain restriction on that prior distribution.
+Consequently, we can estimate the posterior distribution via a Markov chain Monte Carlo (MCMC) sampler under the unrestricted prior and apply the domain restriction as a post-processing step by discarding the unsatisfactory draws.
+The model, its estimation, a simulation study, and a real data study are detailed below.